These Homemade Grub Killer Recipes are a much safer and more practical approach compared to chemical-laden products!

 Where Do Grubs Come From?

-Look out these common signs in your yard or lawn to find grub worms infestation.
+Look out these common signs in your yard or lawn to find grub worm infestation.

 - Turf becomes brown, dry, and wilted with oddly shaped dead patches.